 Barriers to Seeking Services

-There are many myths in our society are that men cannot be victims of sexual violence or relationship violence.
+A myth in our society is that men cannot be victims of interpersonal violence, including sexual violence, relationship violence, and stalking/ harassment.
 This misconception can contribute to increased emotional pain, guilt or shame surrounding men's experiences of interpersonal violence, and leaves many men feeling very alone and not able to seek support.
-CARE wants all men who are survivors to know that you do not need to feel alone we are here to support you, and in whatever ways are best for you.
+CARE wants all men who are survivors to know that you do not need to feel alone.
+We are here to support you in whatever ways are best for you.

 Some men may feel confused after being sexually assaulted if they became sexually aroused, had an erection, experienced an orgasm, or ejaculated during the assault.
 A survivor may feel confused about whether it was rape, or whether those physiological reactions proved consent.
 But a person's normal, involuntary, physiological reactions do not mean that they wanted to be raped or sexually assaulted or that they enjoyed this traumatic event.
 The sexual arousal of any survivor during an assault does not mean that consent was given.